stevenxxiu/albert_currency_converter_steven/readme.md

 ## Config
 Config is stored in `~/.config/albert/albert.currency_converter_steven/settings.json`.

 Aliases are supported.
-As an example:
+These are case-insensitive.

+Example config:

 ```json
 {